-Standard treatments for lipid disorders in adults include use of medications, diet, and/or exercise interventions, or a combination of these interventions.
-Prior to 2013, treatment in the United States generally followed recommendations from the Third Report of the NCEP ATP III, which recommended global cardiovascular risk evaluation including measurement of lipids starting at age 20 years to guide decisions regarding use of lipid lowering therapy.7 LDL-C thresholds for initiation of lipid lowering therapy following lifestyle intervention efforts varied from \geq 130 to 190 mg/dL depending on the assessed risk category (defined as low, based on estimated risk of <10% for a CVD event after 10 years; intermediate, based on estimated 10% to 20% risk; or high, based on estimated risk >20%).
-Drug options for lipid lowering included statins, bile acid sequestrants, nicotinic acid, and fibrates, although statins were designated as the initial drug of choice given proven efficacy for lowering LDL-C and evidence showing improved clinical outcomes.
-Therapy with a statin or other lipid-lowering therapy was targeted to achieve goal LDL levels that varied from <100 to <160 mg/dL depending on the risk category.
+Standard treatments for lipid disorders in adults include use of medications, diet, exercise, or a combination of these interventions.
+Prior to 2013, treatment in the United States generally followed recommendations from the Third Report of the NCEP ATP III, which recommended global cardiovascular risk evaluation, including measurement of lipids starting at age 20 years, to guide decisions regarding use of lipid-lowering therapy.
+LDL-C thresholds for initiation of lipid-lowering therapy following lifestyle intervention efforts varied from 130 mg/dL and greater to 190 mg/dL, depending on the assessed risk category (low: 10-year CVD event risk <10%; intermediate: 10% to 20%; high: >20%).
+Drug options for lipid reduction included statins, bile acid sequestrants, nicotinic acid, and fibrates, although statins were designated as the initial drug of choice given its proven efficacy for reducing LDL-C levels and evidence showing improved clinical outcomes.
+Statin or other lipid-lowering therapy was targeted to achieve LDL-C levels varying from less than 100 mg/dL to less than 160 mg/dL, depending on the risk category.

-Updated guidelines from the American College of Cardiology (ACC) and the AHA on lipid lowering therapy were issued at the end of 2013, and differ from ATP III in a number of ways.
-In the new guideline, statins are the recommended first-line lipid-lowering therapy to reduce CVD risk, as evidence on effectiveness of lipid lowering therapies at improving clinical outcomes is strongest for statins.27 Target populations for statin therapy were re-defined as four groups: persons with clinical CVD, persons 40 to 75 years of age with diabetes and LDL-C 70 to 189 mg/dL, persons with LDL-C \geq 190 mg/dL, or persons 40 to 75 years of age with an estimated 10year risk of CVD of 7.5 percent or higher.
-In patients in the latter group who do not meet criteria for one of the other target populations, a clinician-patient risk discussion is recommended prior to initiation of statin therapy.
-Rather than managing statin therapy to achieve an LDL-C target, the ACC/AHA recommends fixed dose statin therapy, with the intensity (based on the dose and potency of the statin used, and thus, the expected degree of LDL-C reduction) of therapy determined by the risk profile.
-The updated guideline also recommends the use of a newly developed global risk calculator to estimate risk.
+Updated guidelines issued in 2013 from the American College of Cardiology (ACC) and the AHA on lipid-lowering therapy differ from those of ATP III in a number of ways.
+In the new guidelines, statins are the recommended first-line lipid-lowering therapy to reduce CVD risk, as evidence on its effectiveness in improving clinical outcomes is strongest.
+Target populations for statin therapy were redefined as four groups: persons with clinical CVD, persons ages 40 to 75 years with diabetes and LDL-C levels of 70 to 189 mg/dL, persons with LDL-C levels of 190 mg/dL or greater, or persons ages 40 to 75 years with an estimated 10-year CVD risk of 7.5 percent or greater.
+For patients in the latter group who do not meet criteria for one of the other target populations, a clinician-patient risk discussion is recommended prior to initiation of statin therapy.
+Rather than managing statin therapy to achieve a target LDL-C level, the ACC/AHA recommends fixed-dose statin therapy, with the intensity (based on the dose and potency of the statin used and, thus, the expected degree of LDL-C reduction) of therapy determined by the risk profile.
+The updated guidelines also recommend the use of a newly developed global risk calculator to estimate risk.

-In patients with familial hyperlipidemia, a guideline from the National Lipid Association recommends lifestyle modification, moderate to high potency statins as first-line drug therapy (alternative drugs or combination therapy is recommended in persons who cannot tolerate statins or do not meet LDL reduction of \geq 50% from baseline), and LDL apheresis in high-risk patients who do not meet lipid targets on lifestyle and drugs.41
+For patients with familial hyperlipidemia, the National Lipid Association recommends lifestyle modification, moderate- to high-potency statins as first-line drug therapy (alternative drugs or combination therapy is recommended for persons who cannot tolerate statins or do not meet a LDL-C reduction target of ≥50% from baseline), and LDL apheresis in high-risk patients who do not meet lipid targets after lifestyle modification and drug therapy.41